Wyrrrd/Rocket_Turrets/README.md

 ### Credit
 - Thanks to [Kamsta99](https://mods.factorio.com/user/kamsta99) for the [original mod](https://mods.factorio.com/mod/RocketTurrets) and the [vanilla version](https://mods.factorio.com/mod/RocketTurretsNonBob).
-- Thanks to [Friendch](https://mods.factorio.com/user/Friendch) for the french translation and [VanillaRainbow92](https://mods.factorio.com/user/VanillaRainbow92) for the italian translation.
+- Thanks to [Friendch](https://mods.factorio.com/user/Friendch) for the french, [VanillaRainbow92](https://mods.factorio.com/user/VanillaRainbow92) for the italian and [Duck986](https://mods.factorio.com/user/Duck986) for the russian translation.